-Advantage of Full Highlights : You can look natural and like a frost queen, all at the same time, it just depends on how heavy you want it to be.
+Advantages of Full Highlights: You can look natural and like a frost queen, all at the same time, it just depends on how heavy you want it to be.

-Disadvantage of Full Highlights : It is quite expensive and more damaging.
+Disadvantages of Full Highlights: It is quite expensive and more damaging.

 There is no particular season to get highlights!
 If you choose your style by looking into the do’s and don’ts of highlights, you would mostly end up with the desired look, unless it’s your unlucky day.

 Don’t be in a rush and never go after the trend.
 What suits Miley Cyrus might look like a ball of disaster on your head.
 So, it’s imperative to choose the right technique and the right hairstylist of course